 USU 1320: History and Civilization

-The best way to answer that is to look ahead to the changes which Rome's demise produced.
-Within two centuries after the purported "fall" in 476 CE—by the seventh century, that is—Europe looked very different from the days when the Romans were in charge.
+The best way to answer that question is to look ahead to the changes which Rome's demise produced.
+Within two centuries after its purported "fall" in 476 CE—by the seventh century, that is—Europe looked very different from the days when the Romans were in charge.
 By virtually every measurable standard, Western Civilization had relapsed severely.
 Trade had virtually disappeared, taking with it the European economy and the basis of civilized life, and because most of the populace was by then mired in dismal squalor, unable to travel or attend school, education and literacy were all but relics of the past.
 Thus, without any way for people to see their situation from a larger geographical or historical perspective, a basic siege mentality gripped their world.
 On the surface, the reason for all this seems fairly clear.
 The invasions of non-Roman outsiders had so badly disrupted the region that, in the words of one modern historian, it was as if "Western Civilization went camping for five hundred years."

 There is no better way to bring home the impact of this grim reality than to look at Europe in the early Middle Ages through a foreigner's eyes.
 In outlining the peoples of the world for his contemporaries, an Arab geographer of the day describes Europeans as having "large bodies, gross natures, harsh manners, and dull intellects . . . those who live farthest north are particularly stupid, gross and brutish."
 The tables have certainly turned when outsiders are describing Western Civilization the way classical historians like Herodotus and Tacitus had once appraised the barbarian world.
-The sequences of events leading up to such drastic changes, so precipitous a drop in quality of life, is where we must begin as we seek the reasons for "why Rome fell."
+The sequence of events leading up to such drastic changes, so precipitous a drop in quality of life, is where we must begin as we seek the reasons for "why Rome fell."

-Increasing pressure from peoples outside the Empire, the so-called barbarians, had compelled the Romans in later antiquity to let more and more foreigners inside their state.
+Increasing pressure from peoples outside the Empire, the much maligned barbarians, had compelled the Romans in later antiquity to let more and more foreigners inside their state.
 Since most of these spoke a language based on Common Germanic, the Romans referred to them collectively as Germans, even though they actually represented a wide array of nations and cultures.
-These newly adopted resident aliens were assigned to work farms or conscripted into the Roman army in numbers so large that the late Latin word for "soldier" came to be barbarus ("barbarian").
+These newly adopted resident aliens were assigned to work farms or were conscripted into the Roman army in numbers so large that the late Latin word for "soldier" came to be barbarus ("barbarian").
 And where these barbarians met resistance, they sneaked or pushed their way inside the Empire, and in such a profusion that Rome was fast turning into a nation of immigrants.

 The stark truth was that by the fifth century CE—and indeed for many years before that—a succession of dynamic and capable foreigners coming from all ends of the Empire had kept Rome on its feet and these men were as "Roman" as anyone born or bred in the capital.
 Barbarians were, and had been for a long time, guarding and feeding the Empire, which made it all the more difficult to claim they shouldn't also be running it.
 While three centuries earlier the Roman satirist Juvenal had lamented, "I can't stand a Greek Rome," now Rome wasn't merely Greek.
 It was Dacian and Egyptian and Syrian and, most of all, ever more German by the day.